pubky/pkarr/docs/integration.md

 ### Safe Republishing with CAS

-When multiple processes might update the same key, use CAS (compare-and-swap) to prevent lost updates.
+When multiple processes update the same key, use CAS (compare-and-swap) to prevent lost updates.
 The client does not serialize concurrent publishes for the same public key; if your application can build multiple different packets for one key at the same time, serialize those publishes in your own code before calling `publish`.

 ```rust